V-Satwik-Reddy/WildDiscover/README.md

 1. **Home Screen**:
    - Choose a category: Flora, Fauna, or Landmark.

 2. **Capture or Upload an Image**:
    - Use your camera or select an image from your gallery.

 3. **Analyze the Image**:
-   - The app will identify the object and display detailed information.
+   - Depending on network availability and mode, the app will use either an online API or the offline MobileNet model.

+4. **Auto-Save to History (Optional)**:
+   - If enabled, the image will be saved to AWS S3 with metadata.

-4. **Explore Further**:
+5. **Explore Further**:
-   - Click the Wikipedia link for more details.
+   - Click the Wikipedia link or check the history.

 ---